lucianpls/QB3/performance/performance.md

 fixed entropy coding scheme that does not adapt to the data.
 QB3 can handle all integer types from 8 to 64 bits.

 ## Method
-The comparison is done on the 248 RGB 8 bit reference images from the [Cloudinary Image Dataset ’22](https://cloudinary.com/labs/cid22) (CID22) dataset.
+This comparison is done on the 248 RGB 8 bit reference images from the [Cloudinary Image Dataset ’22](https://cloudinary.com/labs/cid22) (CID22) dataset.
 ![images](https://cloudinary-marketing-res.cloudinary.com/image/upload/f_auto,q_auto/v1682016607/CID22_full_set)
 The images used are all the reference 512x512 8bit RGB pixels, with the two single band images being removed.